• Target level of study

 Objectives

-The Market Risk Analysis course provides a mastery of the organization and operation of the most common financial products (stocks, bonds, etc.) as well as speculative markets (energy, raw materials, commodities, etc.).
+The Market Risk Analysis course provides students witha thorough understanding of the structure and functioning of the most common financial products (stocks, bonds, etc.) as well as speculative markets (energy, commodities, basic products, etc.).

-The Actuarial Science program allows students to acquire skills in actuarial methods and tools and to confront them with their professional practice.
-Theoretical and methodological knowledge necessary to pursue a career as an actuary and to prepare future researchers in this field.
+The Actuarial Science program allows students to acquire skills in actuarial methods and tools and to apply them in a professional setting.
+It provides the theoretical and methodological knowledge necessary to pursue a career as an actuary and to prepare future researchers in this field.

-The Financial Engineering course provides advanced financial engineering techniques, techniques that allow the integration of the global dimension of the problems to be dealt with and their strategic stakes, and is open to the international environment.
+The Financial Engineering program enables students to acquire advanced financial engineering techniques, techniques that enable them to integrate the global dimension of the problems to be addressed and their strategic challenges, and which are open to the international environment.

-The Information System track allows students to acquire skills in computer science, information system modeling, and economic and financial data mining.
+The Information Systems program allows students to acquire skills in computer science, information systems modeling, and economic and financial data mining.

 Read more